 Migration is series of murals portraying first generation immigrants who have made the UK their home.
-The subjects include a market employee, an artist and a human rights activist.
+The subjects include a market employee, an artist and a Refugee.
 A total of 10 portraits will be painted on the streets of the UK.
-After Brexit, and with the national conversation around immigration, I have been inspired to show the human face, and tell the stories of individuals, from the communities that make up the UK’s diverse immigrant population
+After Brexit, and with the national conversation around immigration, I have been inspired to show the human face, and tell the stories of individuals, from the communities that make up the UK’s diverse immigrant population.

 Thx to Montana Colors for the support.

 Michael John is a long standing member of the Brixton market community.
 Originally from Grenada Michael has been working in the community for over 2 decades.
 Michael arrived in the UK in August of 1986 to join his pregnant partner, and worked tirelessly to ensure economic security for his new family.
 This was a world away from the small island of Grenada in the south Caribbean, but like so many of the patrons and proprietors Michael has found a true place in the vibrant melting-pot that is Brixton market.